piotr-yuxuan/chinese-huawen/Work path.md

 # Work load path

+This document is not up to date and will be soon updated.
+See Introduction for further details.

 Instead of nice planning line which has never been followed I prefer to set a journal with two lists.
 The first one is ordered and new element are added at its end.
 It shows what I've been working on.
 The second is unordrerd, it's just a collection of what I could work on.

 Items in the second list can seem closed to current possible implementations but merely are technical issues whilst the latter are rather some abstract.